 Expansion of Due Diligence Requirements

-The PATH Act will expand the due diligence requirements for the Earned Income Tax Credit under Code Section 6695 to include the American Opportunity Education Credit and the Child Tax Credit starting with individual federal returns for 2016.
+The PATH Act will expand the due diligence requirements for the Earned Income Tax Credit under Code Section 6695 to include the American Opportunity Education Credit and the Child Tax Credit starting with individual 2017 federal tax returns.
 This also includes a $500 penalty.
 The IRS will also be changing the Paid Preparer’s Earned Income Tax Credit Checklist (Form 8867).
 This form will be renamed and a number of due diligence-related questions for these 2 additional credits will be added.